Being an advocate: what does it mean?

-You can build your child’s confidence by giving her responsibilities and letting her do age-appropriate things on her own – for example, going to the local shop to buy some milk, or walking the dog.
+You can build your child’s confidence by giving them responsibilities and letting them do age-appropriate things on their own – for example, going to the local shop to buy some milk, or walking the dog.

-You can also encourage your child to feel confident to speak up if he feels something isn’t right.
+You can also encourage your child to feel confident to speak up if they feel something isn’t right.
 One way to do this is by reading stories with your child about characters who stand up for themselves and others.

 Listen to your child

-Actively listening to your child shows her that you care and are interested in what she has to say.
+Actively listening to your child shows that you care and are interested in what they have to say.

-You can show your child that you’ve heard and understood by summarising what he has said.
+You can show your child that you’ve heard and understood by summarising what they’ve said.
 For example, ‘Have I got this right?
 You feel angry because children in your class throw balls of paper at you when the teacher isn’t looking’.